Donatello-Carboni/COS284-Project/README.md

 ## Project Files

-The following files were provided:
+The following files were provided to us:

 - `initDfa.asm`: A helper function for initializing a DFA structure.
 - `dfa.h`: A header file with the definitions of the DFA structures and the interfaces for the functions you need to implement.